 In fact, there was actually some good news for owners of additional residential property along with a welcome boost for the lowest earners on Universal Credit and drinkers.

-In this blog post, we will break the Autumn Budget speech down into what it means for landlords, employers, and businesses in the hardest-hit sectors.
+In this blog post, we will break the Autumn Budget speech down into what it means for landlords, employers, businesses in the hardest-hit sectors, and everyone’s personal finances.

 Before Autumn Budget 2021, people who owned additional residential properties had 30 days to report and pay any capital gains tax arising on completion of disposals.